alperakcan/libhthread/README.md

 #### 3.3.1. waiting to lock a mutex more than allowed threshold ####

+  example code: <a href="test/fail-60.c">fail-60.c</a>

+  lock try threshold is set to 1 seconds, and enabled terminating if waited more than threshold time.

     # hthread_lock_try_threshold=1000 hthread_lock_try_threshold_assert=1 ./test/fail-60-debug
     (hthread:23001) new thread created: 'root-process (0x1c240c0)'
     (hthread:23001)     at: (null) (null):0